IKIM-Essen/ClusterDocs/README.md

 - a Markdown narration script.

 The canonical source for the original four classes is the Markdown document in `source/`.
-Classes 5–15 are maintained directly in the course, exercise, narration, caption, and reviewed-frame trees.
+Classes 5–17 are maintained directly in the course, exercise, narration, caption, and reviewed-frame trees.
 The DOCX, PDF, PPTX, and MP4 files are rendered review artifacts; MP4 files are published separately from ordinary Git history.

 ## Video format

 The videos are 1280 x 720 H.264/AAC slide-based training videos.
-Classes 1–15
+Classes 1–17
 use the macOS Daniel British-English voice with sentence-aware pacing, technical-term pronunciation handling, de-essing, gentle compression, EBU R128 loudness normalization, and captions.
-Rebuild them with `python3 build/build_videos.py` for Classes 1–4 and `python3 build/build_course_videos.py` for Classes 5–15.
+Rebuild them with `python3 build/build_videos.py` for Classes 1–4 and `python3 build/build_course_videos.py` for Classes 5–17.
 The builds record settings, durations, and hashes in `meta/video-build-report.json`.
 Videos do not connect to production RCC services and contain no credentials or biomedical data.

 ## Production status

-This is a publication candidate, not a claim that every local command has already been validated against the production RCC configuration.
-Before publication, administrators must complete the local values and run the tests in `ADMIN_CHECKLIST.md`.
+This is a content-complete publication candidate with release-state labels and fail-closed media links.
+Deployment operators must still complete the operational checks in `ADMIN_CHECKLIST.md`; those checks verify the vhost, DNS/TLS, hosted media, browser behavior, and live service endpoints rather than asking readers to fill documentation placeholders.

+Managed Nextflow-to-Slurm support is documented as **not yet released**.
+The planned contract uses a pinned `rcc-nextflow` launcher on an approved submission host, Slurm for every scientific task, shared persistent work state for `-resume`, explicit node-local task scratch, and Apptainer on workers.
+The site does not claim this service is live while its infrastructure role remains disabled and digest approval and acceptance are outstanding.

 Run `python3 tools/rollout_readiness.py --manual-review` to verify that expert and novice review can begin.
 Run `python3 tools/rollout_readiness.py` for the